Oruza divisa

 Oruza divisa is a species of moth of the family Erebidae first described by Francis Walker in 1862.
-It is found in Asia, including Hong Kong, Sri Lanka, Sulawesi, Taiwan, Japan and in Africa south of the Sahara, including Indian Ocean islands.
+It is found in Asia, including Hong Kong, Sri Lanka, Sulawesi, Taiwan, Japan and in Africa south of the Sahara, including the Indian Ocean islands.

 Description

 The wingspan is 16–20 mm.
 The body is red brown or black brown.
 Its head is blackish or chestnut.
 Thorax and costal area of the forewings are pure white, or suffused with reddish ochreous.
-Sub-apical markings absent, the fascia being continued to the margin.
+Sub-apical markings are absent, the fascia being continued to the margin.